How to Sell Your HDB Flat in Singapore: Timeline, Costs, and the 2026 Process

 - Buying Property in Singapore as a Foreigner: The Complete 2026 Guide.
 If your buyer is a PR or foreigner, the rules and timing differ.

-- Browse private listings in District 9 and District 10 if you're upgrading from HDB to private.
+- Browse private listings in District 9 and District 10 if you're upgrading from HDB to private, or compare District 11 listings for a quieter central option.

 Sources